Helperbird/website/src/pages/features/word-prediction.md

   OpenDyslexic

-featurePageTitle:  Word prediction on every website, even Google docs
+featurePageTitle: Word Prediction Extension for every website and Google Docs - Enhance Your Writing Experience
 img: i1EeaekPHIo
 icon: "/src/_includes/svgs/word-prediction.svg"
 youtubeId: PfILiWebkuc
 cardTitle: Word prediction
 featureDescription:
-  Helperbirds word prediction is smart & spelling aware.
-Supporting on every website, even Google docs.
+  Unlock the full potential of your writing with our word prediction extension for Google Docs and any website.
+Improve your productivity and accuracy with advanced AI-powered suggestions and autocomplete features.
 group: reading
 tags:
   - features